 - Compensation will be recovered on behalf of the deceased person’s estate and then distributed to beneficiaries.

-- Start putting together evidence of wrongful death, including medical reports, photos of the accident, eyewitnesses’ statements, and any other evidence you have.
-You should also document losses that have resulted from the death, such as medical expenses, funeral and burial expenses, lost wages, etc. You may consider asking for an autopsy to help prove wrongful death in some cases as well.
+- Start putting together evidence of wrongful death.
+This includes medical reports, photos of the accident, eyewitnesses’ statements, and any other evidence you have.
+You should also document monetary losses that have resulted from the death, such as medical expenses, funeral and burial expenses, lost wages, etc. You may consider asking for an autopsy to help prove wrongful death in some cases as well.

 - Hire a lawyer – your lawyer can provide more insight regarding the specifics of your case and what you need to do to improve your chances of a successful suit.
 You should hire an attorney as soon as possible.

-There are four elements of a wrongful death suit that must be proven in order for the action to be successful.
+There are four elements of a wrongful death suit that you must prove in order to be successful.
 These include:

 - Duty of care.
 The first thing that you must prove is that the party against whom you are filing a suit owed your loved one a duty of care.
 In many cases, the duty of care is implied.

 - Breach of duty of care.
-You must that the defendant breached the duty of care owed to you via a negligent act, criminal act, intentional act, or reckless action.
+You must prove that the defendant breached the duty of care owed to your loved one via a negligent, reckless, intentional, or criminal act.